How Does LendingTree Get Paid?

 0% APR Car Deals: What’s the Catch?

 Who doesn’t like the idea of borrowing money for nothing?
 Auto manufacturers and dealers dangle 0% APR car deals as an incentive for consumers to buy new vehicles.
-This can save car buyers thousands of dollars in interest and fees throughout the loan term.
+In theory, this can save car buyers thousands of dollars in interest and fees throughout the loan term.

-But a 0% car loan is not always the best deal.
-You may be able to save more with other incentives, such as a cash rebate or by choosing a different new or used car.
+But a 0% car loan isn’t always the best deal.
+You may be able to save more money with other incentives, such as a cash rebate or by choosing a different new or used car.

 A typical auto loan comes with an annual percentage rate (APR), which is the amount of interest plus lender fees that you pay for borrowing money.
-With a 0% APR car deal, you don’t pay any interest or fees.
+With a 0% APR car deal, you only have to pay back the principal and don’t pay any interest or fees to the lender.

-In the table below, you can see the difference in the monthly payment and the total amount of interest paid.
-That’s thousands of dollars that stays in your pocket instead of going to the lender.
-Essentially, you pay less to buy a car compared to one that carries an APR on the loan.
+In the table below, you can see the difference in the monthly payment and the total amount of interest paid for two different scenarios.
+With a 0% APR deal, thousands of dollars stay in your pocket instead of going to the lender.
+Essentially, you pay less to buy a car compared to one that carries an average APR on the loan.

 Average APR0% APR